Ha22yX/Ha22yX/README.md

 # Hi there 👋

-I'm Sinjoy, a student and builder passionate about AI, robotics, and software engineering.
+I'm HarryX, a student and developer who is passionate about artificial intelligence, robotics technology and software engineering.

-🚀 Currently working on autonomous drone systems, computer vision, and local LLM infrastructure.

 ⚡ Python • C/C++ • Java • AI Agents • Robotics • Computer Vision